Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Who is this guide for?

 This guide is for business and technical leaders who are evaluating or implementing Microsoft Fabric.
 It provides a comprehensive overview of the platform, from its core concepts to a practical rollout plan.
 Whether you are a CIO, a data architect, or a BI manager, this guide will help you understand how to leverage Fabric to build a modern, scalable, and secure data platform.
+For a more critical, deep technical treatment see our five-part Microsoft Fabric deep-dive series.

 Why Microsoft Fabric exists (in plain language)